 - Big Name Fan: Where to start?
-It was Chas Chandler of The Animals who became his manager in the first place and got him to England, but after that it was Paul McCartney who urged the organisers of the Monterey Pop Festival to put him on the bill, by which time more or less every rock guitarist in Britain from Eric Clapton on down viewed him as The Ace.
-Miles Davis admired him; Bob Dylan thought that his cover version of "All Along the Watchtower" was better than the original; Gil Evans arranged his music for jazz orchestra, Sting covered him, Frank Zappa owned one of Hendrix' guitars and had him appear on the album cover of We're Only in It for the Money.
+It was Chas Chandler of The Animals who became his manager in the first place and got him to England, but after that it was Paul McCartney of The Beatles who urged the organisers of the Monterey Pop Festival to put him on the bill, by which time more or less every rock guitarist in Britain from Eric Clapton on down viewed him as The Ace.
+Miles Davis admired him; Bob Dylan says that his cover of "All Along the Watchtower" is better than the original; Gil Evans arranged his music for jazz orchestra, Sting covered him, Frank Zappa owned one of Hendrix' guitars and had him appear on the cover of We're Only in It for the Money.

 - Creator Backlash: Fans requested that the Experience play "Hey Joe" so much that he was utterly sick of the song.